Virginia Turkey License: What License do You Need to Hunt Turkey in Virginia?

 • Obtain a Deer/Turkey License

-• Complete hunter education if you are age 12 or older and a first-time hunter
+• Complete a hunter education course if you are 12–15 years old, or if you are 16 or older and have never bought a regular Virginia hunting license.

 Season Dates for Turkey in Virginia